act-rules/act-rules.github.io/_rules/scrollable-element-keyboard-accessible-0ssw9k.md

 ## Assumptions

 This rule assumes that all [scrollable elements][scrollable] with visible content need to be keyboard accessible.
-A [scrollable elements][scrollable] that does not need to be keyboard accessible, perhaps because its content is [purely decorative][], may fail this rule but still satisfy [success criterion 2.1.1 Keyboard][].
+[Scrollable elements][scrollable] that do not need to be keyboard accessible, perhaps because its content is [purely decorative][], may fail this rule but still satisfy [success criterion 2.1.1 Keyboard][].

 ## Accessibility Support